Modern Slavery Act Transparency Statement 2026

 Our policies in relation to slavery and human trafficking processes

-Colleague policy
+Colleague Policy

 The policy has been designed to articulate how the Society manages People Risk throughout the employment lifecycle.